 Set Limits

 This will add a new tab in AI Engine settings.
-Now you can go to the "Queries" tab.
+Now you can go to the "Insights" tab.
 Here, you will find a list of all the queries that are being made to your chatbot.
 You can also set limits here.

 By the way, if you want to see the logs of any of these queries, you will need to go to the "Settings" tab and enable the "Queries Data" option.